MTD has landed

 If your company’s turnover is below the threshold, you’re already exempt from filing tax returns online or are subject to an insolvency procedure then you do not need to worry about the new rules.
 However, there are other situations in which you are entitled to ask for an exemption.

 If you’re unable to use computers, software or the internet due to a disability or where you live, you may be exempt.
 You may also apply for exemption if you object to using computers on religious grounds.
-Exemptions are assessed on a case by case basis and can be applied for here.
+Exemptions are assessed on a case by case basis, apply for an exemption here.

 If your business uses the VAT GIANT service you cannot sign up for Making Tax Digital yet and are part of what HMRC terms ‘the deferral group’.
 This group will be subject to the MTD rules from their first VAT Return period starting on or after 1 October 2019.